anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 Net promoter score (NPS) is based on raw score provided by patients on feedback surveys.
 It a percentage that can range from -100 to +100 depending on the percentage of attractor scores (raw score of 9 or 10) and detractor scores (raw scores from 0 to 6).

-I used kernel density estimation with Gaussian kernel to study the underlying distribution of the NPS percentages by the patients seen per day metric.
-It helped me visualize that probability density of NPS for good scores by number of patients seen in a day.
+I used kernel density estimation with Gaussian kernel to study the underlying distribution of NPS percentages by patients seen per day metric.
+It helped me visualize that probability density of NPS by number of patients seen in a day.
 I performed binarization of NPS to classify percentages greater than or equal to 90 as good scores and those below 90 as bad scores.

 I plotted the distribution of good scores versus bad scores by patients seen per day.
 By performing Mann-Whitney U test, I was able to see a statistically significant difference between the means of the two groups.
 At 95% confidence level about the mean, I was able to find the interval for number of patients a provider should see in a day for good scores and also the interval for bad scores.
 This helped me arrive at a solution for the optimal number of patients a provider should see in a day without seeing a considerable drop in the scores.